sanjeevai/smart-beta-portfolio-optimization/README.md

 ### Libraries

-Necessary libraries are mentioned in `requirements.txt`.
+This project used Python 3.6.3. and the necessary libraries are mentioned in `requirements.txt`.